heimrichhannot/contao-bootstrapper/README.md

 Disable in Page-layout, if you dont want to use these components.

 - [bootstrap-select] (https://github.com/silviomoreto/bootstrap-select) : styled select input with live-search, groups and mobile support - *boostrap.js is required, Extassets\ExtJs group with added bootstrapper.js should be added to tl_layout*
-- [bootstrap-datetimepicker] (https://github.com/Eonasdan/bootstrap-datetimepicker) : styled datepicker with time and datepicker
+- [bootstrap-flatpickr] (https://github.com/chmln/flatpickr) : styled datepicker with time and datepicker inclduing native support on mobile devices
 - [bootstrap-slider] (https://github.com/seiyria/bootstrap-slider) : input slider with ranged slider support
 - [bootstrap-tooltips] (http://getbootstrap.com/javascript/#tooltips) : auto-initialize default bootstrap tooltips `[data-toggle="tooltip"]` - *boostrap.js is required, Extassets\ExtJs group with added bootstrapper.js should be added to tl_layout*
 - scroll-smooth : Scroll smooth to anchor targets